 We soon found the ideal purchaser: Dake Bros, Inc. was a Saratoga County-based corporation that was developing an expanding base of stores similar to 7 -11 stores, called "Stewart's Shops" but featured its own brand of milk and ice cream, as well as some fast food items, cigarettes, candy, etc. It had one other store in the town, which also sold its brand of gasoline.
 We signed a purchase contract at a favorable sales price, but it contained a contingency that provided that the purchaser could cancel the sales contract if the Planning Board did not approve the installation of gasoline pumps.

 Peter and I decided to fight back.
-Since the lot was zoned for commercial use, planning board site approval was only required when the use included the construction of a building greater than 100 square feet.
-We decided to open a tongue in cheek business on the site, which Peter named “Junior’s” after Junior Staples, a character in a country music/comedy show called “Hee-Haw”, that ran for about 7 years starting in the 1960s but had about 21 years in syndication. “ In that show, the Junior Staples character was a used car salesman of questionable ethics.
+Since the lot was zoned for commercial use, planning board site approval was only required when the use included constructing a building greater than 100 square feet.
+We decided to open a tongue-in-cheek business on the site, which Peter named “Junior’s” after Junior Staples, a character in a country music/comedy show called “Hee-Haw,” that ran for about 7 years starting in the 1960s but had about 21 years in syndication. “ In that show, the Junior Staples character was a used car salesman of questionable ethics.

-Peter had a small shack put together on the lot, together with a large sign that had removable letters.
-A friend of his, who disliked the political establishment, was in the tent rental business and donated an old, torn tent that he erected on the lot.
-Peter had an old rusty bulldozer and some wrecked cars brought to the sales lot, and every couple of days we would meet and change the sign.
+Peter had a small shack constructed on the lot, together with a large sign that had removable letters.
+A friend of his, who disliked the political establishment, was in the tent rental business and donated an old, torn tent he erected on the lot.
+Peter had an old rusty bulldozer and some wrecked cars brought to the sales lot, and every couple of days, we would meet and change the sign.
 The telephone number on the sign was one shown on the Hee-Haw show to call to purchase copies of the show.
-This shows our “sales office” which was under the 100 square foot requirement for a building permit.
-A tent was erected and a bulldozer brought to the lot.
-The tent was not in the best condition, but it certainly was visible.
+A tent was erected, and a bulldozer was brought to the lot.
+The tent was not in the best condition, but it certainly was visible.( This photograph shows our “sales office” under the 100 square foot requirement for a building permit.)

 Like a used car salesman on the Hee-Haw show, Junior needed some merchandise, which a local junkyard donated.